lilaq-project/lilaq-project.github.io/docs/tutorials/08-data-loading.md

 ## Multiple data sets

-Let us look at a more complicated example with two data sets in one file, each one providing (fictional) temporal information about the wind strength in a specific city.
+Let us look at a more complicated example with two data sets in one file, each one providing (fictional) time-dependent information about the wind strength in a specific city.
 In addition, the height above sea level (which we want to display in the title) is stored per city in the JSON file.

 import WindJSON from '!!raw-loader!./data/wind.json';